 Those who want to participate in the Tuition Exchange Program need to work with their home school to complete the necessary paperwork and submit it through the Tuition Exchange Liaison at their University.
 Once their liaison processes the information it will be forwarded to Valparaiso University and reviewed to determine if the student is eligible to receive tuition exchange.

 Employees and their dependents who are eligible for Valparaiso University’s tuition remission program may also be able to use that benefit at other colleges and universities.
+This applies to undergraduate programs only.
 Valparaiso University can offer this benefit because of its membership in Tuition Exchange.

 Tuition Exchange is an association of colleges and universities that agree to a program of reciprocated tuition remission for the other schools’ employees and their dependents.
+This applies to undergraduate programs only.
 Students using TE is still subject to the entrance requirements and tuition exchange policies of the institution at which they are enrolling.

 The TE program requires that Valpo maintain a balance between “imports” (TE participants enrolling at Valpo from other institutions) and “exports” (Valpo employees and their family members enrolling elsewhere.)
 Therefore, opportunities to receive TE are limited.
 Applicants for TE benefits are strongly encouraged to contact the other schools directly for information regarding: